krakend/krakend-documentation/endpoints/lua.md

 *   `headers` (_Dynamic_)
 *   `body` (_Dynamic_)

+### `custom_error`

+A generic helper in pre and post scripts that allows you to set **custom http status codes**.
+For instance, when you want to send an immediate response to the client from within a Lua script without further querying the backend, or after evaluating the response of the backend.

+Example to throw a generic error (`500` status code ) with a message:

+    custom_error("Something weird happened")

+Or even changing the http status code (`418 I'm a teapot`)

+    custom_error("I refuse to make any coffee, I'm a teapot!", 418)

 ## Sequence of execution

 Request sequence:

 1. Router  "source" files
 2. Router  "pre" logic
 3. Proxy   "source" files